As we leave behind the rains of the green season it’s clear skies, calm seas and a bounty of inshore and offshore fishing out of Los Suenos Marina.

 A lot!
 We’re talking about roosters, grouper, huge amberjacks, and yellow snappers.
 The rocky inshore reefs are fertile grounds for blue trevally, rock snappers, mackerel and lots and lots of cuberas.
 And, with some patience and a little luck, you’ll come across a humongous black marlin lurking along the inshore shallows.

-Fishing charters fill up fast, especially with the upcoming high-density seasons, so contact an agent today to reserve your big game fishing trip of a lifetime out of the famed Los Suenos Resort near popular Playa Jaco.
+Fishing charters fill up fast, especially with the upcoming high-density seasons, so Contact Us today to reserve your big game fishing trip of a lifetime out of the famed Los Suenos Resort near popular Playa Jaco.